What is Taekwondo?

 “Do” interprets as the art or way.

-Taekwondo concentrates on combining combat techniques and self-defence and an excellent form of exercise mixed with fun as an art.
+Taekwondo concentrates on combining combat techniques and self-defence and is an excellent form of exercise mixed with fun as an art.

 As a sport, it has over 70 million practitioners across the world.
 It originates from South Korea, where the world governing body, the World Taekwondo (WT), is currently based.